royhobbstn/createTiles/README.md

 # createTiles

-Automate creation of *clustered Census [cartographic boundary file](https://www.census.gov/geo/maps-data/data/tiger-cart-boundary.html) vector tile datasets, and upload to s3 buckets.
+Automate creation of Census [cartographic boundary file](https://www.census.gov/geo/maps-data/data/tiger-cart-boundary.html) vector tile datasets, and upload to s3 buckets.

+The created tilesets are purposefully incomplete at zoom levels less than 9 (for tract, bg and place) to cut down on the displayed number of vertices (and thereby improve performance).
+To accomplish this, an algorithm combining small features into larger has been implemented which respects logical geographic boundaries (so that features are not combined across County or State boundaries).

+Additionally, features in each tile zoom level are assigned to geographic k-means clusters.
+Map panning and zooming queries the geojson cluster layer instead of rendered features (as the tradition approach using queryRenderedFeatures would do).
+The benefit of this is being able to pre-emptively load data without waiting for the base tiles to render first.
+It also will also gather information for features outside the view area, so panning or zooming doesnt result in a temporary flash of blank features.

 **Supported Geographies:**